Comparison of viscosity solutions for a class of non-linear PDEs on the space of finite nonnegative measures

 To establish the viscosity solution theory for \eqref{eq:second-order}, the lifting technique \cite{Jianjun Zhou 2024} fails because the randomly fluctuating population size in a branching process prevents a fixed lifting to a process space.
-Similarly, the particle approximation method \cite{Erhan Hang 2025} relies on the mean-field convergence theory from classical stochastic control, which has not been established for branching processes with controlled population dynamics.
-To overcome these limitations, we adopt an intrinsic methodology inspired by \cite{Erhan He 2025}.
-We work directly on the space of finite measures $\Mc_2(\R^d)$ and employ a notion of viscosity solutions based on the linear functional derivative.
+On the other hand, the particle approximation method \cite{Erhan Hang 2025} relies on the limit theory of the McKean-Vlasov control problem, which seems natural but would not be direct and trivial to be extended for the controlled McKean-Vlasov branching processes problem, see also the propagation of chaos result for uncontrolled McKean-Vlasov branching diffusion in \cite{Claisse Kang Tan 2024, CaoRenTan}.
+To overcome these limitations, we adopt an intrinsic methodology inspired by \cite{Erhan He 2025}, and work directly on the space of finite measures $\Mc_2(\R^d)$ and employ a notion of viscosity solutions based on the linear functional derivative.
 This approach naturally accommodates the varying total mass of the branching marginal measures.
 Under assumptions analogous to those in \cite{Claisse Kang Lan Tan 2025}, we first establish the existence of a viscosity solution to the corresponding HJB equation \eqref{eq:second-order} showing that the value function of the control problem is indeed a viscosity solution.
-In particular, this extends the methodology of \cite{Andrea Cosso 2024}—originally developed for classical McKean–Vlasov control—to the branching setting, while relaxing certain technical conditions.
+In particular, this extends the methodology of \cite{Andrea Cosso 2024}—originally developed for classical McKean-Vlasov control—to the branching setting, while relaxing certain technical conditions.
 Finally, employing techniques from \cite{Erhan He 2025}, we verify that the coefficients of the HJB equation satisfy Assumption \ref{A.ham}, thereby allowing the uniqueness result from our earlier PDE analysis to apply.
 This leads to the characterization of the value function as the unique viscosity solution of an equation of the form \eqref{eq:second-order}.

 The remainder of the paper is organized as follows.
-In Section \ref{section2}, we present notation and definitions of viscosity solutions.
+In Section \ref{section2}, we present notations and definitions of viscosity solutions.
 In Section \ref{section3}, we prove a general comparison principle for semicontinuous solutions.
 In Section \ref{section4}, we introduce the branching dynamic, the closed-loop control problem and the associated value function, as well as our main application result.
-In Section 5, we provide a priori estimate and use it to prove the rest of the results in Section \ref{section5}.
+In Section \ref{section5}, we provide a priori estimate and use it to prove the rest of the results in Section \ref{section5}.